GeoSprocket/ssudan-eco/docs/existing-datasets.md

 ### Note on Edits & Contributions

 This catalog is not static, and it is only possible to keep it updated with support from community stakeholders.
-As such, all contructive [pull requests](https://help.github.com/articles/using-pull-requests) will be honored, with the hope that valuable contributions will keep this resource current.
+As such, all constructive [pull requests](https://help.github.com/articles/using-pull-requests) will be honored, with the hope that valuable contributions will keep this resource current.

 ## Dataset Categories